 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act) is a federal law that requires colleges and Universities to disclose information about crime on and around their campuses.
 To be compliant with this law, Cornell University must publish an annual security report every year by October 1 containing three years of campus crime statistics and certain campus security policy statements that are disseminated to the campus community (all current students and employee) and prospective students and employees.

 Cornell University’s Annual Security Report (Campus Watch) is designed to provide you with important information about the safety and security on our campus.
 In addition to outlining the details of the many programs the University offers community members, the report also contains statistics for the previous three years concerning reported crimes that occurred on campus, in certain off-campus buildings owned or controlled by the University, and on public property within; or immediately adjacent to and accessible from the campus.
 You may obtain a copy of this report by contacting the Cornell University Police at G2 Barton Hall, or you can download it here:

 Cornell University is committed to making our websites accessible to everyone, including individuals with disabilities.
-To report a problem or to request an accommodation to access information in this report, please contact email@example.com.
+To report a problem, please contact firstname.lastname@example.org.

 In addition to the Annual Safety Report, the University is required to publish an Annual Fire Safety Report that includes fire statistics for each on-campus student housing facility, including fire protection systems and evacuation drills conducted.
 The report also includes institutional policies, rules, and guidance documents concerning fire safety, such as procedures for student housing evacuation.